vladdoster/py-google-chrome-utils/README.md

 ## Notes for developers

 To test changes to the scripts, run `bash test/run_tests`.
 This script runs both programs and verifies that their output is identical to what is expected.
-If you have already installed the programs somewhere and want to test those copies, run `bash test/run_tests /path/to/bin`, where `/path/to/bin` is the directory where export-chrome-bookmarks and export-chrome-history are located.
+If you have already installed the programs somewhere and want to test those copies, run `bash test/run_tests /path/to/bin`, where `/path/to/bin` is the directory where `py-chrome-exporter` is located.

 The man pages are written in Markdown; run `make man` to use Pandoc to convert them into the man format.
 The generated versions are checked into Git so that users don’t have to install Pandoc.

 ## Version history
+* 2.0.3 (2020-07-02)
+    - Dropped Python 2 support due to it reaching EOL.
+    - Condensed {bookmark,history}-export into single cli tool.
+    - Added -d/--debug flags
+    - Changed print statements to use logging module.
 * 2.0.2 (2019-06-15)
     - Added man pages and made the testing script more flexible.
 No changes to functionality.
 * 2.0.1 (2018-02-09)